qmk/qmk_firmware/keyboards/hineybush/h660s/keymaps/via/readme.md

-# The default keymap for h660-s
+# The VIA keymap for h660-s